 He pukapuka tēnei e kōrero ana mō ngā māhanga me tā rāua kurī, a Raru.
 I a rātou e tākaro ana i te urupā o ngā waka pakaru, ka kitea e Raru tētahi kotiate i waenga i ngā waka pakaru.
 Ka puta ake te pātai ki waenga i ngā māhanga, ‘mēnā ka puritia te taonga rā mā rāua, ka whakahokia rānei ki te tangata nāna nei te kotiate’.
 Heoi, ka whakaaro ngā māhanga kia waiho mō te pō kātahi ka whakatau ka aha rāua.
 Ka hunaia e rāua ki raro i te whāriki i roto i te waka pakaru.
 Nō muri ka mōhio rāua nā tētahi i whānako i te kotiate. Ā, he kaitiaki hoki tōna.
 Kei roto i te pānuitanga o te nūpepa tētahi whakatūpato ki te tangata nāna nei i whānako i te taonga nei, ‘ka mākutuhia a ia ki te kore ia e whakahoki atu ki te whānau Parau’.
 Kātahi ka tīmata ngā mahi whakamataku, whakararu hoki i ngā whakaaro o ngā māhanga.
 Me tā rāua mōhio anō ko te kotiate tonu tērā e whakararu ana i a rātou.
 He pukapuka tēnei hei tautoko i ngā i ngā marautanga o Te Reo Māori me te Tikanga a Iwi ki ngā taumata 1 & 2.

-A chapter book about 12 year old twins and their dog, Raru.
-While playing in the carwreckers, Raru finds a kotiate amongst the car wrecks.
-The twins are in a dilemma whether to keep it for themselves or find out who the actual owner is.
-The twins decide to think about it overnight and leave it hidden under the carpet in one of the cars.
-However this may not have been the right decision.
-They later find out that the kotiate they found was stolen and attached to it is a kaitiaki.
-There is a word of caution to the one who has it, where a mākutu will be placed on them.
-Strange things start to occur which leave the twins’ thinking that it is related to the kotiate.
-This book supports learning at levels 1 & 2 of the Te Reo Māori and Tikanga-ā-iwi curriculum.
+This is a chapter book about twelve-year-old twins and their dog, Raru.
+While playing in the carwreckers, Raru finds a kotiate among the car wrecks.
+The twins are in a dilemma about whether to keep it for themselves or find out who the actual owner is.
+They decide to think about it overnight and leave it hidden under the carpet in one of the cars.
+However, this may not have been the right decision.
+They later find out that the kotiate they found was stolen and a kaitiaki is attached to it.
+There is a word of caution to the one who has the kotiate, where a mākutu will be placed on them.
+Strange things start to occur, and the twins think these are related to the kotiate.
+This book supports learning at levels 1 and 2 of the Te Reo Māori and Tikanga-ā-iwi curriculum.